-Ninja Multi-Config is quite useful, as it is really 'multi-config', and available on linux/macos/bsd.
-With this generator you may shift choosing of configuration type to build time, and also you may build several configurations in one and same build folder, changing only
+Ninja Multi-Config is quite useful as it is really 'multi-config' and available on Linux/macOS/BSD.
+With this generator, you may shift the choosing of configuration type to build time, and also you may build several configurations in one and the same build folder, changing only the

 Some libraries should be available if you want to use them.

 - For all (required, mandatory!) we need the Boost library.
 The minimal version is 1.61.0, however, we build the binaries with a fresher version 1.75.0.
 Even more recent versions (like 1.76) should also be okay.
 On Windows, you can download pre-built Boost from their site (boost.org) and install it into the default suggested path (i.e.

 C:\\boost...).
 On MacOs, the one provided in brew is okay.
 On Linux, you can check the available version in official repositories, and if it doesn't match requirements, you can build from sources.
 We need the component 'context', you can also build components 'system' and 'program_options', they will be necessary if you also want to build Galera library from the sources.
 Look into

 dist/build_dockers/xxx/boost_175/Dockerfilefor a short self-documented script/instruction on how to do it.

 On the build system, you need the 'dev' or 'devel' versions of these packages installed (i.e. - libmysqlclient-devel, unixodbc-devel, etc. Look to our dockerfiles for the names of concrete packages).